munificent/journal/_posts/2013-01-13-iteration-inside-and-out.md

 ### Beautiful example 2: Interleaving two sequences

 Let's do something a bit more complex.
 Let's write a function that takes two sequences and returns a sequence that will alternate between items in each sequence.
-So if you throw `[1, 2, 3]` and `['a', 'b', 'c']`, you'll get back `1, 'a', 2, 'b', 3, 'c'`.
+So if you throw `[1, 2, 3]` and `['a', 'b', 'c']` at it, you'll get back `1, 'a', 2, 'b', 3, 'c'`.

 {% highlight dart %}
 interleave(Iterable a, Iterable b) {